Yamzil/yamzil/README.md

 I am currently studying at 1337 (42 network) ,also an Economics student !

-I am currently learning C Programming Langauge
+I am currently learning C Programming Language

 How to reach me: yamzil@student.1337.ma